LOADING ...

 safe and all of a WHOP....That's ' true...And so

-and the takes place right after he stabbed this clam
+and the song takes place after he stabbed this clam

-and the clam was, through this kinda death dance
+and the clam was, going this kinda death dance

-I sing the of the guy on the beach by himself.
+I sing the part of the guy on the by himself.
 I go

-this: "Poor old Reuben Clamzo" and you go "Clamzo Boys,
+like this: "Poor old Clamzo" and you go "Clamzo Boys,

 on the other side.
-That's what they to sing.
+That's they used to sing.
 They'd be

-calling these out of the water.
+calling clams out of the water.
 Like taunting them,

-making fun of them.
-Clams get real mad and come out.
+making fun of them. would get real mad and come out.

-to join such an Alliance.
-You know some of these
+occasion to join such an Alliance.
+You some of these

 Alliances are still around. defending America against

-things like them clams.
-If you wants to join one, now
+like them clams.
+If you ever wants to join one, now

-you have historic background.
-So you know where these
+you have some historic background.
+So you where these

 guys are coming from.
 It's not just some 60's or

-Notice the distinction you're to have to make now
+Notice the you're going to have to make now

 more "Clamzo Me Boys Clamzo".
 Stay serious.

-Folk songs are serious. what Pete Seeger told me.
+songs are serious.
+That's what Pete Seeger told me.

 "Arlo I only want to you one thing...folk songs are